Look out for the Good Journey Mark – where car-free visitors are welcome and enjoy a discount

 1. West Highland Railway

-- Setting off from Glasgow, the train is soon passing a spectacular series of lochs and mountains.
+- Setting off from Glasgow, the train passes a spectacular series of lochs and mountains.
 Look out for oystercatchers (black and white birds with orange beaks) foraging on the wide sandy shores along the Firth of Clyde.

 - Next, the picturesque Gareloch stretches for six miles below the train, a sea loch surrounded by woods and villages.